 • Thyroid hormone (prescribed for low thyroid activity)

-• The most commonly reported side effects were throat irritation/tickle, itching in the mouth or ears, swelling of the back of the mouth, lips or tongue, tongue pain, nausea, throat swelling, stomach pain, tongue ulcer/sore on the tongue, and mouth ulcer/sore in the mouth, diarrhea, and food tastes different.
+• The most commonly reported side effects were throat irritation/tickle, itching in the mouth or ears, swelling of the back of the mouth, lips or tongue, tongue pain, nausea, throat swelling, stomach pain, tongue ulcer/sore on the tongue, and mouth ulcer/sore in the mouth, diarrhea, vomiting, and food tastes different.
 These side effects, by themselves, were not dangerous or life-threatening.
 Typically, these common side effects begin within the first week of starting ODACTRA and may reoccur for up to two weeks.
 These common side effects experienced after taking the first tablet typically last up to one hour.

 You are encouraged to report negative side effects of prescription drugs to the FDA.